GoogleChrome/developer.chrome.com/site/en/blog/style-queries/index.md

 The previous example used a single custom property with multiple possible values to apply styles.
 But you can mix it up by using and querying for multiple custom properties too.
 Take this weather card example:

-{% Img src="image/HodOHWjMnbNw56hvNASHWSgZyAf2/VCk15tNjkP3Emrrw2Xkl.png", alt="Weather cards demo", width="800", height="255" %}
+{% Img src="image/HodOHWjMnbNw56hvNASHWSgZyAf2/VCk15tNjkP3Emrrw2Xkl.png", alt="Weather cards demo.", width="800", height="255" %}

 To style the background gradients and icons for these cards, look for weather characteristics, such as “cloudy”, “rainy”, or “sunny”: